-However, in In the event that an IDB fails to deliver collateral under a GCF repo, FICC reserves the right to assume responsibility for delivery of the purchase leg, in which case, it will also become Table 1, field 11, Other Counterparty.
+In the event that an IDB fails to deliver collateral under a GCF repo, FICC reserves the right to assume responsibility for delivery of the purchase leg, in which case, it will also become Table 1, field 11, Other Counterparty.
 Should this happen, after terminating the prior repo, the reporting party should report a normal CCP-cleared repo with the original purchase price.

-In the case of a GCF repo with a purchase legs settling in the future (T+1 or later), FICC clears both the purchase and repurchase legs.
-Reporting this type of GCF repo therefore essentially follows.
 In the case of overnight GCF repos which are settled using the FICC Same-Day Settling Service, FICC is the counterparty for both legs of each repo.
 Therefore, although the purchase legs are not cleared and netted by FICC, the fact that they are novated by and settled with FICC means that such repos should be reported like normal OTC repos for which both legs are CCP-cleared.
 See recommendation 8.2.1.1.
 This recommendation also applies to DVP repos for value same-day using the Same-Day Settling Service and GCFs repo with purchase legs settling in the future (T+1 or later), where FICC settles and clears both the purchase and repurchase legs.
 This means the only difference between reporting GCF repos which are Same-Day Settling with those which are not is that the purchase leg of Same-Day Settled GCF repo is that field 2.37 should no longer be reported as zero but for the full purchase price.